Note: The links below will

 landing time at Kennedy Space Center, FL, 6:04 p.m.
 EST, calls for a

 slight chance of showers in the area.
-Watch the landing live on or .
-On
+Watch the landing live on NASA

 Saturday Endeavour's astronauts made a final fly-around of the